captechconsulting/Go-API-Postgres-Tech-Challenge/docs/1-Technical-Setup.md

 ## Repository Setup

 Create your own repository using the `Use this template` in the top right of the webpage.
-Make yourself the owner, and give the repository the same name as the template (golang-techchallenge1).
+Make yourself the owner, and give the repository the same name as the template (Go-API-Postgres-Tech-Challenge).
 Once your repository is cloned locally, you are all set to move on to the next step.

 ## Database Setup